|

 The Master Argument was central in the Hellenistic debates about determinism, as shown by Cicero's descriptions in On Fate.

 It is closely related to the problem of future contingency, also discussed by Diodorus, but made famous in Aristotle's example of a Sea-Battle in De Interpretatione 9.
-Aristotle thought statements about the future lacked any truth value.
+Aristotle thought statements about the past and present must be either true or false.
+But statements about the future are only potentials, possibilities, so they lack any truth value until their potential becomes actual at some time in the future.

-Note that the truth value of a statement made in the past can "actually" be changed if an event does or does not happen, showing that the "fixed past" so important in modern free will debates has some changeability.
+Note that there are in fact some things in the past that can be changed in the future.
+It is the truth value of a statement made in the past.
+Aristotle's statement "there will be a sea-battle next week," can "actually" be changed if the event does not happen, showing that the concept of a "fixed past," so important in analytic language philosophy debates about free will, has some changeability.
+In language philosophy, the "fixed past" is far from fixed.

 Diodorus was a great logician and word-juggler.
 Like Socrates, he wrote little or nothing and preferred verbal debates.
 The Dialectician was a precursor of the later language game players, Ludwig Wittgenstein, Jacques Derrida, and Daniel Dennett.